 - Excerpt box:

-An excerpt is an optional text associated to a Post.
+An excerpt is an optional text associated with a Post.
 Most of the time, it is used as the Post summary.

 If you want to show a post summary to your visitors, here, you can type Excerpt.